leangjia/blender_docs/manual/grease_pencil/visual_effects/blur.rst

    Blur Visual Effect.

+Samples
+   Number of blur samples (0 disabled the blur effect).

 Use Depth of Field
    When enabled, the blur effect uses the focal plane distance of the actual camera to calculate the object blurriness.
 Only available in camera view.